2018 CHOCOLATE FESTIVAL

 Tickets are limited and are based on the number of chocolate samples that we receive.
 We try our best to have tickets available at the door.
 However, tickets often sell out in advance.
 Plan ahead to make sure you can be a part of this great event!

-Online ticket sales will close at 5pm on Thursday, September 14th.
-Tickets then become available at the door (if not sold out) and the price will increase by $5 each ticket.
+Online ticket sales will close at 5pm on Wednesday, September 26th.
+If available, tickets will be sold at the door on the day of the event.
+Day off tickets will increase by $5 each ticket.
 If you purchase tickets online and are unable to pick them up before the event, they will be available at Will Call the night of the Chocolate Festival.
 Each ticket will allow the attendee six samples.
 You will be provided with a box in case you can’t eat all six samples.
 Examples of the six samples can include a thin slice of cake, a mini cupcake, a cookie, two items dipped in the chocolate fountain, etc.

 $10 Advance/$15 At the Door*